-Bacon Cheddar and Green Onion Scones are perfect for lazy weekends.
+Bacon Cheddar Scones with Green Onions are perfect for lazy weekends.

 If you live anywhere in the deep south, you know the weather isn’t favorable for outside sitting very often, so we try to take it in when we can.